 "Lord Zeus, I mean no disrespect, but I have other requests I would like to put forth.
 Although, I need the Council to swear on the River Styx."

 "What?
-You do not trust us?"
+You don't trust us?"
 Ares demanded.

 "Someone once told me," Percy said, looking meaningfully at Hades, who stood in the shadows of the pillars, away from the brazier that blazed brightly in the centre of the throne room, "You should always get a binding oath."